NedelcuBogdanSebastian/CH32V307VCT6USB2W25QQFLASH/README.md

 To initialize the flash memory for the first time, use **Win32DiskImager** to write the clean FAT12 4096 formatted image:
 ```25Q32FLASHformatted.img```

-This gives you a clean FAT12 file system on the 25Q32 FLASH memory.
+**Note:** This gives you a clean FAT12 file system on the 25Q32 FLASH memory.

 ---